-So if you’re looking to hit the open road and indulge in some spontaneity, here are our top five road trip destinations in the UK.
+So if you’re looking to hit the open road and indulge in some spontaneity, here are our top five UK road trip destinations.

 Made famous by its appearance on Top Gear, the A4069 (also known as the Black Mountain Pass) crosses the Wales-England border, eventually running down the west side of Brecon Beacons National Park.

 One of the best road trip destinations for breathtaking views, dramatic mountains line the backdrop of this drive – just don’t get too distracted admiring the view along the way!